The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Derivations: the eigenlearning equations

-We also note that, as observed by \citet{jacot:2020-KARE} and \citet{spigler:2020}, the asymptotic scaling of $C$ can be fixed if the kernel eigenvalues follow a power law spectrum.
-Specifically, if $\lambda_i \sim i^{-\alpha}$ for some $\alpha > 1$, then \citet{jacot:2020-KARE}\footnote{\citet{jacot:2020-KARE} scale the ridge parameter proportional to $n$ in their definition of kernel ridge regression; our reproduction of their result accounts for this and applies to our convention.} show that
+We also note that, as observed by \citet{jacot:2020-KARE} and \citet{spigler:2020}, the asymptotic scaling of $\kappa$ can be fixed if the kernel eigenvalues follow a power law spectrum.
+Specifically, if $\lambda_i \sim i^{-\alpha}$ for some $\alpha > 1$, then \citet{jacot:2020-KARE}\footnote{\citet{jacot:2020-KARE} scale the ridge parameter proportional to $n$ in their definition of kernel ridge regression; our reproduction of their result is translated into our scaling convention.} show that